databricks/lilac/README.md

 ###### Staging demo

-Create a HuggingFace space.
+1. Create a HuggingFace space.
-Make sure you have created a HuggingFace space: [huggingface.co/spaces](https://huggingface.co/spaces)
+   Create a huggingface space from your browser: [huggingface.co/spaces](https://huggingface.co/spaces)

-Set .env.local environment variables so you can upload data to the soace:
+2. Set .env.local environment variables so you can upload data to the soace:

 ```sh
 # The repo to use for the huggingface demo.